uribench/software-engineering-handbook-tools/README.md

 ```
 software-engineering-handbook-tools/    root of the repository
+├──handbook_tools/                      package source code
 |  ├──commands/                         folder of commands that are automatically discovered
 |  |  ├──build.py                       builds the Handbook from configuration
 |  |  ├──status.py                      generates various status reports about the Handbook
 |  |  └──toc.py                         composes a TOC of the Handbook from configuration
 |  ├──lib/                              common libraries
 |  └──handbook.py                       the main script
-├──tests/                               collection of tests for the handbook tools
+├──tests/                               collection of tests for the handbook tools package
 └──setup.py                             package configuration file
 ```